ideyedi/ideyedi/README.md

 -->

 I'm a Backend/Platform software engineer at WeMakePrice and
-receivce Master degree of Artificial intelligence system at Hanyang university
+receivce Master degree of Artificial intelligence system from Hanyang university
-Before, I was Network and Embedded software developer at Ubiquoss
+Previously, I worked as a network and embedded software developer at Ubiquity.

 My research interests include:
 - Backend develop